EAA AirVenture - July 23rd - 29th, 2018 - Oshkosh, Wisconsin USA

-IAC members arriving in their aircraft will be directed by EAA Parking personnel to the "IAC" parking area, which includes the Eagles arriving for the 40th Anniversary and the EXTRAs arriving for a gathering.
-IAC Parking is directly across from the IAC Pavilion with the Eagles and EXTRAs parking segregated from the rest and along the road which runs north-south in front of the IAC Pavilion.
+IAC members arriving in their aircraft will be directed by EAA Parking personnel to the "IAC" parking area, which includes the One Design arriving for the 25th Anniversary and the Acro Sports arriving for the 45th anniversary.
+IAC Parking is directly across from the IAC Pavilion with the One Design and Acro Sport parking segregated from the rest and along the road which runs north-south in front of the IAC Pavilion.

 The NOTAM describes the sign that pilots should bring in their airplanes with “IAC” printed in bold letters.
 This sign will be shown to EAA Parking personnel so they can direct you to the IAC parking area.
 It is a simple and efficient system for printing and carriage in your aircraft.
 Pdf of a sample sign is attached at the bottom of this page for printing.

 A full range of seminars and forums will also be held during the course of the week.
 Seminars will take place at the IAC Vicki Cruse Memorial Pavilion from Tuesday, July 25 through Friday, July 28 starting each morning at 8:30am.
 A full schedule can be found HERE.

 IAC Gathering – EAA Nature Center

 IAC will host its annual “IAC Gathering” in the EAA Nature Center, adjacent to the AirVenture convention grounds.
 Date and time are as follows: